iotshaman/typescript-primer/README.md

 console.log(var1 + var2) // Output: "test0";
 ```

 Since var1 and var2 don't have declared types, you can add these two together, which would result in var2 being converted to a string, before being concatenated to var1.
-While you may have meant to do this, it is more likely that this was a oversight, and javascript does not do anything to prevent it, or even warn you of the potential mistake.
+While you may have meant to do this, it is more likely that this was an oversight, and javascript does not do anything to prevent it, or even warn you of the potential mistake.
 In Typescript, this would result in an error during compilation, and even better, your IDE (integrated developer environment, for example: Visual Studio, Eclipse, Atom, etc.) should catch this and display an error as you write it.

 Now, obviously no one would write the above code, but as software projects grow, lots of exported functions will accept inputs, and in a pure javascript environment, it is easy to pass a value of the wrong data type to a function, causing a runtime error.